 Congestive Heart Failure

-Congestive heart failure occurs when the heart is unable to pump the necessary amount of blood to the body.
-There are many reasons for the condition.
+Congestive heart failure occurs when the heart is unable to pump the necessary amount of blood around the body.
+There are many reasons a dog's heart may fail.
 The two most common causes in dogs are mitral valve insufficiency and dilated cardiomyopathy.
-Additional symptoms may include coughing, decreased stamina, enlarged heart, fluid in the abdomen (right side congestive heart failure), and fluid in the chest (left-side congestive failure).
+Additional symptoms may include coughing, decreased stamina, fluid in the abdomen (right side congestive heart failure), and fluid in the chest (left-side congestive failure).

 Trauma to the chest cavity can cause your dog to breathe from the stomach.
 If your dog was hit by a vehicle, kicked or had a fall, he may have broken ribs, torn muscles, bruised lungs or tears in the diaphragm.
 Trauma to the chest cavity can also cause pneumothorax whereby air accumulates outside the lungs (in the chest cavity).
 Injuries to the chest can be very serious.

 Labored breathing can be caused by a bacterial or viral infection.
-Puppies and older dogs with impaired immune systems are prone to develop respiratory tract infections.
-Respiratory tract infections are highly contagious.
+Puppies and older dogs with impaired immune systems are most prone to developing respiratory tract infections.
+Respiratory tract infections can be highly contagious.
 Clinical signs usually occur 4 to 5 days after exposure to the bacteria or virus.

-An enlarged stomach can be caused by bloat (abnormal gas swelling), liver disease and heart failure.
+An enlarged abdomen which disrupts breathing can be caused by bloat (abnormal gas swelling in the stomach), liver disease, internal bleeding or heart failure.
 The condition causes a fluid build-up in the abdomen, referred to ascites.
 An enlarged stomach will cause respiratory distress and a distended stomach.

 What to do if your Dog is Breathing From the Stomach

 A standard examination by your veterinarian will include a urinalysis, blood tests and a palpation of the body.
+They will spend time listening to both your dog's heart and lungs.
 If clinical signs show that your dog is breathing from the stomach and thus is uncomfortable or in distress, the veterinarian may want your dog to have an electrocardiogram (determines heart rate and rhythm), an echocardiogram (ultrasound of the heart), and x-rays of the chest and abdomen.